sdcondon/SCFirstOrderLogic/docs/user-guide/getting-started.md

 ### Writing Sentences with SentenceFactory

 First, we have the `SentenceFactory` static class in the `SentenceCreation` namespace.
-It is intended to be used via a `using static` directive.
+It is intended to be used via a `using static` directive, and includes a number of static methods and properties to assist with succinct sentence creation.
 Here's how the example looks with this one:

 ```csharp
 using SCFirstOrderLogic;